 Vice President of Enrollment and Dean of Admissions and Financial Aid

 University of Chicago

 Ideally, your college recommendation letters should come from high school teachers who know you well in an academic subject.
 And though it’s nice to hear that you got an A in their class, it’s even better when an instructor can talk about how you think, solve problems, and engage with new material.
 Teachers who can speak to your more recent class performance are often a great choice, especially if they’ve been with you through your time in high school and have seen how you’ve grown as a person and a student.
 Some colleges may let you submit an additional recommendation above the number they require; this is an opportunity to let a club advisor, employer, or someone from your community speak to your strengths.
 However, it’s important not to overdo it.
 A quality recommendation letter will speak volumes more than several vague ones ever could.

 Associate Vice President for Admissions and Enrollment Management

 The University of Georgia

-Always ask someone who knows you to write your recommendation.
-It may be the teacher in the subject in which you excelled or even in the one in which you struggled, but eventually did well.
-This will show the reader how hard you are willing to work to overcome obstacles.
-You may want to have someone write who can speak well of what you have done outside the classroom, but is related to what you indicate is of importance to you in your application.
-If leadership or community service is important to you, you could have a sponsor of an organization write about your role in that group.
+Always ask someone who knows you well to write your recommendation letters.
+It may be the teacher in the subject in which you excelled or even in the one in which you struggled but eventually did well— this will show the admission reader how hard you are willing to work to overcome obstacles.
+You may want to have someone write who can speak well of what you have done outside the classroom but is related to what you say is of importance to you in your college application.
+For example, if leadership or community service is important to you, you could have a sponsor of an organization write about your role in a volunteering group.

 Note: Did you know you could win a $10,000 scholarship for college or grad school just by registering on CollegeXpress?
 This is one of the quickest, easiest scholarships you’ll ever apply for.
 Register Now »